ethereum/ethereum-org-website/src/content/developers/docs/evm/index.md

 ---
 title: Ethereum Virtual Machine (EVM)
-description: An introduction to the Ethereum virtual machine and how it relates to state,
+description: An introduction to the Ethereum virtual machine and how it relates to state, transactions, and smart contracts.
 lang: en
 sidebar: true
 ---